tieghan’s herbed garlic butter naan

 Repeat with the remaining dough ovals, keeping the finished bread wrapped in a clean linen towel as you work.

 At this point, you will have a batch of amazing delicious naan.
-If you plan to serve it with hummus that is finished off with lavish toppings, you may want to call this a done deal.
+If you plan to serve it with hummus that is finished off with substantial toppings, you may want to call this a done deal.

 But if you want to take your naan to the extreme level, keep it going.